johann-solo/oliveandmango.github.io/_posts/blog/2017-11-18-pear-and-almond-frangipane-tart.md

 ![Pear and Almond Frangipane Tart](/images/uploads/2017_11_18_pear_almond_frangipane_tart_3.jpg)
 <br>
 <br>
 Some recipes do not call for partially baking or blind baking the tart like this one.
 Because the filling needs to be baked the tart should be partially baked.
-If I was using a filling like mascarpone or a no bake filing then you would have to fully bake it before filling.
+If I was using a filling like mascarpone or a no bake filling then you would have to fully bake it before filling.
 I also chose to use pie weights or dried beans instead of just pricking the dough when blind baking because I wanted to ensure the crust would not puff up.
 <br>
 <br>
 ![Pear and Almond Frangipane Tart](/images/uploads/2017_11_18_pear_almond_frangipane_tart_4.jpg)